Holiday rentals in Montenegro

 There’s fabulous hiking, sensational skiing, and plenty of shoreline to explore or just sit back and relax upon.
 Whether you’re seeking a chilled-out beach break, a frenzied nightclub-based dance marathon, an outdoorsy spell of trails and horseback riding — or some combination of all three — paradise can be found in Montenegro.

 Montenegro is wonderful … but small.
-So the sunniest of summer months, July and August, can feel a little packed in the coastal resorts.
+So the sunniest of summer months, July and August, can feel a little packed in the coastal resorts and villas.
 If you aim for May, June, or September, it’s still wonderfully warm here but not quite so oversubscribed.
 However, moving inland during the summer months and exploring the Lake Skadar region or hiking in Durmitor National Park is glorious and not quite so busy.
 It gets pretty chilly in Montenegro during winter.
 Bad for the sun-seekers, but great for skiers, as there are numerous, excellent winter sport facilities such as Kolašin and Lokve.
 The entire country is known for its incredible array of flowers: there are festivals dedicated to blooms, including a Mimosa Festival in Herceg Novi during February and Kotor’s Days of Camellia in March and April.

 For such a small place, Montenegro has a bewildering array of incredible geographical wonders.
 For example, it’s home to Tara Canyon, one of the deepest canyons in Europe and the second longest in the world (after the Grand Canyon).
 Located near the equally gorgeous Durmitor National Park, the canyon is the perfect place to hike and explore, losing yourself in the remarkable terrain.
 The Tara River is also famed for its rafting activities and beautiful waterfalls.